MahaSundaresan/CustomYolov3_MRI/README.md

  to start training the model initially.
 It is initial YOLO weights for training custom data.
 Place this file  in “Dark”.

-Step 3: Now open the google Colab notebook and execute the code to begin training. https://colab.research.google.com/drive/1KQez3USRG77B17UQtijZCPTqX_9sZOCW?usp=sharing
+Step 3: Now open the google Colab notebook and execute the code to begin training.
+Save a copy in your google drive before beginning execution. https://colab.research.google.com/drive/1KQez3USRG77B17UQtijZCPTqX_9sZOCW?usp=sharing

 5. Results: